 Personally, I wasn’t a fan of this website.
 For most of the offers I was given, I had to create accounts for opinion sites in order to qualify for the drawing.
 While I have no issue with creating a free account, I prefer not to create accounts I will likely never use again.
 Plus, I haven’t used the site in quite a while.

 Everyone has heard of Chegg at some point in their college journey.
 The site was quite helpful for me when I took algebra last year.
 It has a section that’s dedicated not only to showing you how to solve problems, but also gives you a step-by-step guide on how to figure out the solution.

 It’s also a great website for students to buy or rent textbooks, find online tutors and find answers to textbook questions if they want a quick solution.

 So far, I have gone over most of the websites that offer assistance beyond scholarship searches.
 A lot of the websites listed above provide people with a way to find scholarships quickly and efficiently.

 College Board is full of resources that offer much more than a considerable list of scholarships, as it has valuable resources to help students prepare for the SAT.
 They can look up any college and get an overview of what degrees they offer, specific deadlines and direct you to helpful, specific articles that will help you through the college application process.

 As you can probably tell, there are a lot of helpful resources that will help you get the financial assistance you need.
+Other choices include places like BitDegree, which allow you to apply for a scholarship and learn a chosen course for free, with a financial award and blockchain certificate if you finish it by the deadline.
 Now that you at least know of the options available to you, planning your education should be much easier, and at no cost to you!